 I’d like to share the Author’s Note, specifically the one from Fall of the Green Land, book one of the Future History of the Grail. … More Author’s Note for The Future History of the Grail

-Here’s the first thousand words of Fall of the Green Land, book one of my series The Future History of the Grail, a brand new take on the Arthurian legends. … More Read the first thousand words of The Future History of the Grail
+Read the first one thousand words of Fall of the Green Land, book one of The Future History of the Grail. … More Read the first thousand words of Fall of the Green Land

 I’m excited to introduce Grant Price, author of By the Feet of Men.
 In this new dystopian horror story, disastrous climate changes and radiation have ravaged Earth, and humankind’s future depends on a convoy of supply truck drivers. … More Five Questions: Grant Price, author of By the Feet of Men

 Two-Hour Transport is a new anthology of science fiction, fantasy, and horror by Seattle-area authors. … More I’ve been published in a new sci-fi anthology

 Science fiction is more than spaceships, lasers and aliens.
 Some novels remind us that ordinary academic science can be quite dramatic. … More Review: Watermelon Snow needs more to reach its ambition

 I was thrilled to work with podcasters Ben Franke and Marie Kammerer-Franke on two episodes of their epic Indie Beginning podcast, which features independent authors, such as myself.
 They recently published two podcasts related to my work.
 The first podcast was a reading of chapter one of Carbon Run, the first full-length novel in my … More Download the podcast of Carbon Run, chapter one